|Satellite + Paint|

-I found a video of a pile driver that lets you hear the banging rather than cover up the audio with music.
+I found a video of a pile driver that lets you hear the banging rather than replacing the audio with muse.

 The new tunnel is built south of the existing tunnel.
 When it was completed in December, 2016, the track was shifted to it so that the old tunnel can be removed and replaced with a second tunnel.
 Then CSX can double track this stretch.
 The tunnels are being built with cut-and-fill.
 That means that at least parts of Virginia Avenue is unusable for years.
 Decades ago the subways in Washington DC were built with cut-and-fill, and I remember when I visited my aunt that she complained that it was really hard driving around town because so many streets were closed.